About UTRA

 X. ENFORCEMENT

-Interpretations and enforcement of these bylaws is the responsibilities of the officers.
+Interpretations and enforcement of these bylaws are the responsibilities of the officers.

 A member may be suspended or expelled for cause by a vote of at least two thirds of the Executive Committee.
 No such vote will be taken until after the member has been given at least one week’s notice of time when their situation will be considered by the Executive Committee.
 Every such member will have the right to appear before the Executive Committee and answer any charges before final action is taken.
 No suspension or expulsion, voluntary or involuntary, will provide the member with any right to any refund of membership dues.
 All such dues will be retained and belong to the Association free from any claim of such members.